 CGMS ICWG Workshop 2

-The second Workshop of the CGMS International Cloud Working Group (ICWG-2) will be organised by Vanderbildt University and will take place in Madison, USA from 29 October till 2 November 2018.
-More Information on: workshop registration, abstract submission, and general organization will be provided at the end of September 2017.
+The second Workshop of the CGMS International Cloud Working Group (ICWG-2) will be organised by Space Science and Engineering Center of the University of Wisconsin – Madison and will take place in Madison, USA from 29 October till 2 November 2018 (see http://cimss.ssec.wisc.edu/icwg/index.html), where more information on workshop registration, abstract submission, and accomodations is available.

 CGMS ICWG Workshop 1